/5 BMW motorcycle muffler

-2. I’ve had several sets of Overlander mufflers and header pipes over the years for /7’s and have not had any problems with them.
+2. I’ve had several sets of Overlander mufflers and header pipes over the years for the /7 series and have not had any problems with them.
 I also bought a complete system for my R60/2 a couple of years ago and am very happy with it.
-I did have a problem with the small kink in the headers not being large enough, so the mufflers would not raise enough to allow the muffler bolt to fit, but I sent them back, they were bent a little more and all was well.
+I did have a problem with the small kink in the headers not being large enough, so the mufflers would not raise enough to allow the muffler bolt to fit, but I sent them back, and they were bent a little more, and all was well.

 Staintune. made in Australia http://www.staintune.com.au/exhausts/bmw/index.htm

 1. Nice welding work on the units.
 A quality item.
-They clean up pretty easy with a scouring pad and metal paste.
-Slightly louder than stock, looks like the original exhaust.
+They clean up pretty easily with a scouring pad and metal paste.
+Slightly louder than stock and looks like the original exhaust.
 Not sure about the weight difference from stock.
 The Staintunes are probably a bit lighter.
-Always loved them and its nice to have a permanent exhaust system that won’t need replacement down the line.
+Always loved them, and it’s nice to have a permanent exhaust system that won’t need replacement down the line.
 CAT

 3. I have Staintune sports on my mono.
 I got them brand new for free at work.
 There is no way I would pay that much for mufflers.
 I can and have done better myself.
-One of mine rattles.
-They have got very unsightly spot weld bumps all over the first cone.
-FunH
+One of my mufflers rattles.
+They have a very unsightly spot weld bumps all over the first cone.

-4. I bought the tailpipes for my Mono, then a year later the collector muffler.
-The fit was perfect, quality excellent, and finish literally brilliant.
-The products are expensive, but worth it IMO.
+4. I bought the tailpipes for my Mono, then a year later, the collector muffler.
+The fit was perfect, the quality excellent, and the finish literally brilliant.
+The products are expensive but worth it, IMO.
 Headers are next on the agenda.
-Sound is similar to stock, with a slight throatiness.
-At the time I got the pipes for AU$600 (but they were AU$900), the collector was AU$620, headers are presently $550 including crossover tube.
-Over here the comments when anyone sees a bike fitted with them is …..’Ah, Staintunes!!’.
+The sound is similar to stock, with a slight throatiness.
+At the time, I got the pipes for AU$600 (but they were AU$900), the collector was AU$620, and the headers are presently $550, including the crossover tube.
+Over here, the comments when anyone sees a bike fitted with them is …..’Ah, Staintunes!!’.
 Bill.

 5. I have ’em on my R100RS.
 They’re a quality product, no doubt.
 They used to come as either sports or touring setup.
 The sport was much louder.
 I can’t remember what mine cost, but it was around OZ$700, discounted from more than $900.
 The local club organized it.
 Steve